Maurice Pellosh: Late recognition and legacy

 In 2019, Pellosh met curator Emmanuèle Béthery in Pointe-Noire through a mutual friend.
-She was immediately captivated by the yellowed photographs he presented to her, recognising the poignant testimony of a joyful past era.
+She described herself as "obsessed" with the yellowed photographs he presented to her.
 Soon after, she visited Pellosh in his home equipped with a lightbox.
 Together they began sorting the thousands of 6x6 negatives kept in Kodak boxes for nearly 50 years, decaying from damp and humidity.
-The photographs revealed faces young and old, portraits of lovers, families and sapeurs.
+Béthery sent around 8,000 of these negatives to Stéphane Cormier, a specialist in black and white prints, who confirmed that a majority of the photos could be recovered.
+Béthery displayed and sold collectible silver prints of the photos on her Instagram page.

-A first exhibition " Flash B(l)ack" was held in Paris in June 2021.

-A second exhibition "From West to East", the first on the African continent, took place in Dar es Salaam, Tanzania, in October 2022.
+The first exhibition, "Flash B(l)ack", was held in Paris in June 2021.
+The second exhibition, "From West to East", took place in Dar es Salaam in October 2022.
+The third exhibition, "Faces to Faces", took place in June 2023 in Paris.

+As part of the "Traversées Africaines" art tour in Paris, Pellosh's photographs were displayed twice: "Pause Congolaise", the fourth exhibition, was held in May 2024, and "Fringués comme Jamais", the fifth exhibition, was held in May 2025.

-Pellosh's photos were presented at the African Book fair (Salon du Livre Africain) in September 2021 in Paris.
+Pellosh's photos were presented at the African Book Fair (Salon du Livre Africain) in September 2021 in Paris.

-A third exhibition, "Faces to Faces", took place in June 2023 in Paris.

-"Pause Congolaise", the fourth exhibition, was held in May 2024 in Paris, as part of "Traversées Africaines".